better-internet/radworks-docs/docs/using-radicle/creating-projects.md

 ![Start New Project][np]

 This will initalize a Git repository (with the name you've given it) in the location you choose and publish it to the Radicle network.
-Note, that when a project is published to the network, it will be able to be replicated by any connected peers.
+Note, when a project is published to the network, it will be able to be replicated by any connected peers.